 What to Expect

 The program is designed to be participatory, hands-on, and fun!
-It will consist of a mixture of field trips and lectures.
-Participants will learn about different conservation issues and take part in important restoration and conservation projects.
-Along the way, they will learn to ID various native and invasive species.
-At the end of the program, participants will be presented with their Biodiversity Boss badge!
+It consists of a mixture of field trips and lectures.
+Participants learn about different conservation issues and take part in important restoration and conservation projects.
+Along the way, they learn to ID various native and invasive species.
+At the end of the program, participants are presented with their Biodiversity Boss badge!

 This program is free for participants due to generous support from Trojan UV Technologies and the London Community Foundation.